—Andre Gregory, actor, playwright

-In addition to screening leading independent documentary films from around the world, the festival includes a full-day symposium on a critical contemporary issue, art and photography exhibits, early morning coffee talks, a book signing party, an ice cream social, student programs and a closing picnic/awards ceremony.
+In addition to screening leading independent documentary films from around the world, the festival includes a full-day symposium on a contemporary issue, art and photography exhibits, early morning coffee talks, outdoor programs, a book-signing party, an ice cream social, student programs and a closing picnic/awards ceremony.
 Presentations and panels are scheduled throughout the Memorial Day weekend event with a wide diversity of special guests, ranging from artists to adventurers and academics to activists.

 Just as the festival is made up of many moving parts, so is the organization overall.
-Here's a brief rundown on what else we’re up to:
+Here's a brief rundown on what else we do:

-In the interest of helping individuals tell important stories — and have those stories heard — we award five $5,000 grants annually.
-The recipients are filmmakers, artists, photographers and adventurers whose projects are intended to move audiences to action on issues that matter.
-This is our way of giving back to the amazing community of filmmakers and other content providers that have generously supported Mountainfilm over the decades.
+In the interest of helping individuals tell important stories — and help those stories be heard — we award $30,000 in grants annually.
+The recipients are filmmakers, artists, photographers and adventurers whose projects are intended to inspire audiences to create a better world.
+This is our way of giving something to the amazing community of filmmakers and others who have supported Mountainfilm over the decades.

 We believe that school-age children are the most important audience we can reach, so it's up to us to share our inspiring mission with them because they may never otherwise experience it.
 Toward this end, we take a free student program on the road, collaborating with Mountainfilm on Tour hosts to find k-12 schools across the country where we can screen films for students.
 For the older grades, we also provide customized educational materials in support of the films that include interviews with the filmmakers, discussion topics and links to additional readings and viewings.
 Mountainfilm for Students also offers educational opportunities for students at the festival and year-round school programs in the region.